Possible Observation of Quadrupole Waves in Spin Nematics: Abstract

 \section{Abstract}

 Discovery of new states of matter is a key objective in modern condensed matter physics, which often leads to revolutionary technological advancements such as superconductivity.
-Quantum spin nematic, a ``hidden order'' that evades conventional magnetic probes, is one such state. \NiP{} is a potential spin nematic material, suggested by the observation of a 2-magnon Bose-Einstein condensation from above the saturation field.
+Quantum spin nematic, a ``hidden order'' that evades conventional magnetic probes, is one such state. \NiP{} is a potential spin nematic material, suggested by the observation of a two-magnon Bose-Einstein condensation from above the saturation field.
 However, direct confirmation of the spin nematicity remains elusive.
-This paper presents inelastic neutron scattering spectra from the putative spin nematic phases of \NiP{}, revealing low-energy quadrupole waves that are absent in the neighboring conventional magnetic phases.
-A spin-$1$ model quantitatively captures the full details of the spin excitation spectra across all low-temperature phases, providing direct evidence of the spin nematic orders.
-Additionally, we show evidence of the 3-magnon continuum and 2-magnon bound states in the $1/3$-magnetization plateau, revealing condensation of the 2-magnon bound state as the origin of the low-field spin nematic supersolid phase.
+This Letter presents inelastic neutron scattering spectra from the putative spin nematic phases of \NiP{}, revealing low-energy quadrupole waves that are absent in the neighboring conventional magnetic phases.
+A spin-one model quantitatively captures the full details of the spin excitation spectra across all low-temperature phases, providing direct evidence of the spin nematic orders.
+Additionally, we show evidence of the three-magnon continuum and two-magnon bound states in the $1/3$-magnetization plateau, revealing condensation of the two-magnon bound state as the origin of the low-field spin nematic supersolid phase.